The Top of The Lake Snowmobile Museum, Naubinway, Michigan

-The 27th Annual Top of the Lake Show & Ride is coming up the weekend of Feb.
-15 & 16, 2019.
+The 28th Annual Top of the Lake Show & Ride will be the weekend of Feb.
+14 & 15, 2020.
+The featured sled will be the Boa Ski.
 Check our Featured Events page for details.

 December, 2018 - The Museum parking lot has been designated as Landing Zone 1 for the Curtis grooming area.
 Our local EMS services recognize this as a landing area for a helicopter to land in the event of a snowmobile or ATV accident victim needing to be transported to a hospital.

 Here is a link to the 2018 Michigan DNR video about the snowmobile trail systems: https://youtu.be/wS7LAQ6CoVY